Flowm/polverine/README.md

 A PC with Linux or Windows, and an USB-C cable is all you need to program the Polverine board.

+For more information and Polverine FAQ go to our [website](https://www.blackiot.swiss/polverine_faq).

 ## Visual Studio Code with PlatformIO
 Visual Studio Code can be freely downloaded and from the [CODE site](https://code.visualstudio.com/) Once installed on your PC, select and install PlatformIO from the "Extensions Marketplace".